thesse1/webmethods-api-gateway-staging/README.md

 ## Some background

 As each organization builds APIs using API Gateway for easy consumption and monetization, the continuous integration and delivery are integral part of the API Gateway solutions to meet the consumer demands.
 We need to automate the management of APIs and policies to speed up the deployment, introduce continuous integration concepts and place API artifacts under source code management.
-As new apps are deployed, the API definitions can change and those changes have to be propagated to other external products like API Portal.
+As new apps are deployed, the API definitions can change, and those changes have to be propagated to other external products like API Portal.
 This requires the API owner to update the associated documentation and in most cases this process is a tedious manual exercise.
 In order to address this issue, it is a key to bring in DevOps style automation to the API life cycle management process in API Gateway.
 With this, enterprises can deliver continuous innovation with speed and agility, ensuring that new updates and capabilities are automatically, efficiently and securely delivered to their developers and partners in a timely fashion and without manual intervention.
 This enables a team of API Gateway policy developers to work in parallel developing APIs and policies to be deployed as a single API Gateway configuration.

 ![GitHub Logo](/images/api.png)